ScottMcGready/the-conference-bible/organisation_and_planning.md

 ## Advisors

 Having a friendly face that's done it all before can massively reduce the pressure of running an event.
-Their guidance and experience can help because most of the issues that crop up, they will have faced and overcome.
-Conference organisers are generally disposed to assisting others run an event... provided you aren't trying to run one in competition with them ;)...
+Their guidance, and experience, can help with many of the common issues that may crop up.
+Other conference organisers are often incredibly happy to assisting others run a successful event, provided you aren't trying to run one in competition with them ;).

 ## After party

 Many conferences now offer an official after party.
-Often a sponsor slot will be dedicated to purely sponsoring the after party activities, food, or bar tab.
+Often a [sponsor](#sponsors) slot will be dedicated to purely sponsoring the after party activities, food, or bar tab.

 If you're offering a free bar tab, or drinks/food tokens, this needs to be managed carefully especially if the after party is hosted in an area where members of the public may roam in.
 Wrist bands, physical tokens, or even conference badges can be used as a validation method that the person asking for a free round of drinks was a genuine attendee.

 Considerations should be given towards attendees around the theme of the after party.
 For example: if the after party is a BBQ event, that might not cater for vegans/vegetarians.
 Similarly, if the after party is solely based around free alcoholic drinks, attendees may be non-drinkers.

-Care should be taken to avoid dilution of attendees between the conference and the after party.
-You can read more about dilution, and how to avoid it, on the [types of conference guide](types_of_conference.md#in-person).
+Care should be taken to avoid [dilution](types_of_conference.md#in-person) of attendees between the conference venue and the after party venue (if the two are seperate).

 ## AV & tech